athinsuresh/CodePy/README.md

 # **CodePy**

 ## **Overview**
-[Your App Name] is an interactive coding learning platform designed for beginners, intermediate, and advanced programmers.
+CodePy is an interactive coding learning platform designed for beginners, intermediate, and advanced programmers.
 It features an AI-powered assistant that provides real-time feedback, structured exercises, and a personalized learning experience.

+The application is deployed using Render and is available at https://codepy-frontend.onrender.com/

 ## **Features**
 - **User-Friendly Interface** – Clean and intuitive design for seamless navigation.